Double1996/double1996/README.md

 ### Hi there 👋

 Who am I?

-Major in software engineering.
+I am a software engineering major who loves open source and GNU/Linux.

-Love open source and GNU/Linux(Manjaro Linux user).
+I am a user of Manjaro Linux.

-Always hungry for programming and new technolog
+I am always hungry for programming and learning about new technologies.